-the English association with Marian devotion rather than noting the widespread origins of the earliest miracle stories themselves.179
+century abbot of Bury St. Edmunds, Anselm, allowed him to collect a widespread compilation of miracle stories.177 However, Southern focuses on the English association with Marian devotion rather than noting the widespread origins of the earliest miracle stories themselves.178

 Prior to the twelfth century England was characterized by a strong culture of Marian devotion.
 Southern argues that this culture was the ideal environment for the generation of the first miracle compilations by Anslem, Dominic of Evesham, and William of Malmesbury.
 However, Adrienne Boyarin challenges Southern's argument for the English origins of Marian miracles in her book, Miracles of the Virgin in Medieval England: Law and Jewishness in Marian Legends.
-Boyarin examines what distinguishes English examples from others.180 Furthermore, she aims to address the time gap noted by Peter Whiteford in his book, The myracles of oure lady, between the emergence of Latin collections of these miracles and the later vernacular individual miracle stories.181 Unlike previous scholarship, she examines the miracles themselves as textual examples rather than simple folklore or myth.
+Boyarin examines what distinguishes English examples from others.179 Furthermore, she aims to address the time gap noted by Peter Whiteford in his book, The myracles of oure lady, between the emergence of Latin collections of these miracles and the later vernacular individual miracle stories.180 Unlike previous scholarship, she examines the miracles themselves as textual examples rather than simple folklore or myth.
 However, she neglects the visual representations of these miracles in later Psalters and Books of Hours.
 In this essay I will examine the representation of Marian miracles within such texts in order to provide deeper insight into the nature of lay Marian devotion.
-Ultimately, this approach will lead to a more holistic understanding of the purpose of English Marian miracle cycles to promote essential aspects of devotional practices.
+Ultimately, this approach will lead to a more holistic

-181 These individual stories were more widespread in continental Europe.
+179 Adrienne Williams Boyarin, Miracles of the Virgin in Medieval England: Law and Jewishness in Marian Legends (Woodbridge: Boydell & Brewer, 2010), 1-7.
+180 These individual stories were more widespread in continental Europe.
 Miracles in Middle English were most often exempla included in sermons.
 Compilations of Marian miracles became more widespread in the later twelfth century.
 Perhaps most notable of these continental compilations is Alfonso X's collection of over 420 songs of miracles of the Virgin Mary.
-Kathleen Kulp-Hill, Songs of holy Mary of Alfonso X, The Wise: a translation of the Cantigas de Santa Maria (Tempe: Arizona Center for Medieval and Renaissance Studies, 2000), xix-xxvi; Boyarin, Miracles of the Virgin in Medieval England: Law and Jewishness in Marian Legends, 15; Peter Whiteford, The myracles of oure lady: ed.
+Kathleen Kulp-Hill, Songs of holy Mary of Alfonso X, The Wise: a translation of the Cantigas de Santa Maria (Tempe: Arizona Center for Medieval and Renaissance Studies, 2000), xix-xxvi; Boyarin, Miracles of the Virgin in Medieval England: Law and Jewishness in Marian Legends, 15; Peter Whiteford, The myracles of onre lady: ed.
 (Heidelberg: Carl Winter, 1990), 20-23.